Stocks end mixed on Wall Street amid rate hike expectations

 Also this week, earnings reporting season will begin for the biggest U.S. companies.
 Delta Air Lines, JPMorgan Chase and UnitedHealth Group will be among the first S&P 500 companies to tell investors how much profit they made during the first three months of the year.

-Expectations are low, and analysts are forecasting the sharpest drop in earnings per share since the pandemic pummeled the economy in the spring of 2020.
+Expectations are low, and analysts are forecasting the sharpest drop in earnings per share for S&P 500 companies since the pandemic pummeled the economy in the spring of 2020.

 In markets abroad, stocks were mixed across Asia.